mouadessalim/mouadessalim/README.md

 - 💬 Ask me about **Python, Twitch, Steam**

-- 📫 How to reach me **https://mouadessalim.xyz/#contact**
+- 📫 How to reach me: **https://mouadessalim.xyz/#contact**

-- ⚡ Fun fact **Everything I learned about programming came from research and experiments on the Internet.**
+- ⚡ Fun fact: **Everything I learned about programming came from research and experiments on the Internet.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">